Lewis & ClarkLaw School

 Where do I find out what the rules are?

-The student handbook is called "What's What."
-You can find it on the web site under "Registrar."
+The student handbook is called “What’s What.”
+You can find it on the web site under “Registrar.”
+Go to the “What’s What - Handbook” on the right side of the page and click.
+This contains the basic rules — including the Honor & Student Conduct Code.
 Sometimes you will be given additional information specific to a particular activity - for instance, during exams or registration.
 Some departments at the law school have their own sets of detailed and specific rules contained in handbooks or handouts.
-These include the library, career services, and the clinics.
+These include the Library, Career Services, and the clinics.

 What do I have to do to stay here long enough to get out?

-The "What's What" has information about the required grading curve and about the consequences of not maintaining the required grade point.
-You have to have a 1.7 yearly and cumulative grade point average at the end of your first year.
-That's a C- average.
-You have to maintain a 2.0 yearly and cumulatiave grade point average at the end of each subsequent year and at the time of graduation.
-That's a C average.
+The “What’s What” has information about the required grading curve and about the consequences of not maintaining the required grade point.
+You have to have a 1.8 yearly and cumulative grade point average at the end of your first year.
+That’s slightly higher than a C- average.
+You have to maintain a 2.0 yearly and cumulative grade point average at the end of each subsequent year and at the time of graduation.
+That’s a C average.
 One probationary semester is allowed if you fall within a certain range of good standing.
 If you fall below a 1.6 at the end of your first year, or if you fall below a 1.8 at the end of any upper division year, you will be academically dismissed.
-We determine good standing at the end of each academic year, not at the end of each semester.
-Don't fret.
-I'm telling you this simply because you need to know what the standards are.
+We determine good standing at the end of each academic year, which is at the end of the Spring semester only, not at the end of each semester.
+Don’t fret.
+I’m telling you this simply because you need to know what the standards are.
 The vast majority of you have nothing to worry about when it comes to good standing.
 We average two or three academic dismissals a year.
 We brought you here to stay not to send you away.

 What courses am I required to take to graduate?